 The year was 1991.
 The month December.
 The day, the 7th.
 It was a rainy day and my husband's car was in desperate need of new tires.
-The closest Costco to us then was over 30 miles away and since I was so concerned for his safety needing to drive that distance, in the rain -- we decided I would follow behind him to ensure a safe arrival.
+The closest Costco to us then was over 30 miles away and since I was so concerned for his safety, needing to drive that distance in the rain, we decided I would follow behind him to ensure a safe arrival.
 My accompanying him also gave me a perfect opportunity to do some holiday shopping.
 Traveling with me, seated securely in his infant seat behind me, was my newborn son.

-But let me go back a bit, so that you might understand the significance of what happened to me that day.
+But let me go back a bit so that you might understand the significance of what happened to me that day.
 I had been privately very troubled by the upcoming dedication of the close to completion San Diego Temple, scheduled for April 6, 1993.
 My husband was currently serving as the bishop of our ward.
-Our stake had been counseled to prepare for the dedication by setting our personal, spiritual houses in order.
+Our stake had been counseled to prepare for the dedication by setting our personal and spiritual houses in order.
 I took this counsel very seriously and desired to have the promised experience if I would prepare myself.

 As most in our stake had never attended a temple dedication, myself included, detailed instruction was given as to what we might expect and how we should prepare for the day.
 When I first heard of the Hosanna Shout and what that entailed I found myself somewhat uncomfortable with such an outward and public display of adoration for Diety.
 I didn't feel that I was ready, in my heart, to participate in such an open and public form of worship.
 It really bothered me that my pride, or lack of faith, might be a stumbling block to participating in what was said to be the highlight of a temple dedication.